 2. Safety 1st Heavenly Dreams

+Newborns wake up at least every two to three hours.
+If a comfortable mattress can extend that time in the slightest, any parent will tell you, it’s worth the cost.
 The most important factor in a newborn crib is that it’s firm enough to avoid mattress sagging over time.
 If not, it can be a suffocation risk.

 This BPA-free mattress has a little bit of everything for your newborn.
 It’s affordable, but also incorporates a few features of the more costly mattresses.